AgonConsole8/agon-docs/VDP---Buffered-Commands-API.md

 Much like with bitmaps, it is advisable to send samples over to the VDP in multiple blocks for the same reasons.

 In contrast to bitmaps, the sound system can play back samples that are spread over multiple blocks, so there is no need to consolidate buffers.
 As a result of this, the sample playback system is also more tolerant of modifications being made to the buffer after a sample has been created from it, even if the sample is currently playing.
 It should be noted that splitting a buffer may result in unexpected behaviour if the sample is currently playing, such as skipping to other parts of the sample.

+Full information on the sound system can be found in the [audio API documentation](VDP---Enhanced-Audio-API.md).

 Once you have a buffer that contains block(s) that are ready to be used for a sound sample, the following command must be used to indicate that a sample should be created from that buffer: